You are currently viewing Biological molecules

 Atom

 Atom is the smallest part of any element, in which the chemical and physical properties of that element are present.
-Atom is not an indivisible unit but it is made up of proton, neutron and electron.
-These are called subatomic units.

-Protons have a positive charge and electrons have a negative charge.
-Protons and neutrons together form the nucleus or nucleus of an atom.
 The electrons outside the nucleus keep moving in fixed orbits.
 The number of electrons is equal to the number of protons present in the nucleus.

 Molecule

 Atoms combine to form molecules; For example, two hydrogen atoms (H) combine to form a hydrogen gas molecule (H2).
-Similarly, two hydrogen atoms (2H) and one oxygen (O) atom combine to form a water molecule (H2O).

-Those ‘molecules’ which make up the body of an organism and are necessary for the activities of the body, they are called biological molecules.
-Water, carbohydrates, fats, proteins and nucleic acids are called biological molecules.
-They are mainly made up of elements like oxygen, carbon, hydrogen, nitrogen, calcium and phosphorus etc.
+Those ‘molecules’ which make up the body of an organism and are necessary for the activities of the body are called biological molecules.

-synthesis of biological molecules
+Synthesis of biological molecules

-(Synthesis of Biological Molecules) Biomolecules are synthesized in plants and animals.
+Biomolecules are synthesized in plants and animals.
 Green plants synthesize organic molecules from inorganic molecules by photosynthesis.
 Animals take them as food.
-The basic molecules in the animal body are synthesized from the molecules necessary for them; like-

-Animals make glycogen from the glucose produced by photosynthesis.
 Similarly, amino acids synthesized by plants form essential proteins in the animal body.

 Leave a Reply